 - In-Body IS and a Vari-angle LCD monitor: Helps with handheld shooting from unique angles.

 - Focus bracketing: Easier focus stacking to achieve images of deep scenes that are in focus from the front to back.
-Some cameras like the EOS R7 and EOS R10 have in-camera Depth Compositing, which automatically stacks the focus bracketed images so that you can see the results on the spot.
+Some cameras have in-camera Depth Compositing, which automatically stacks the focus bracketed images so that you can see the results on the spot.

 - Support for HDR PQ HEIF recording: For greater dynamic range even without post-processing.